 - The sales order should be created as normal, adding inventory items and service items as required

-- Ensure the row has the correct account code, i.e. the gift card liability account (2080 in our example)
+- Ensure the row is using the correct account code, i.e. the gift card liability account (2080 in our example).

 Here, an item of £48 has been fully paid with a gift card of the same value (notice that the order total is zero):